 Documented reports have proven the potency of plant-derived compounds against pests of stored grains.
 The essential garlic oil and their compounds were reported for their lethal and sub-lethal effects on T. molitor [4].
 Bett et al., (2016) [19] reported on the toxicity of essential oils from Cupressus lusitanica and Eucalyptus saligna on adults Tribolium castaneum, Acanthoscelides obtectus, and Sitophilus zeamais (Curculionidae).
 Similarly, Taban et al. (2017) [20] administered essential oils from Satureja rechingeri, Satureja bachtiarica, and Satureja khuzestanica directly on the cuticle of the red flour beetle, T. castaneum.
 They reported that the oils exhibited rapid insecticidal action against the beetle.

 Furthermore, the insecticidal potential of A. amatymbica have been implicated in the control of aphids and cutworms of cabbage (Skenjana and Poswal, 2018) [21] and stalk borers of maize (Skenjana, 2018) [22] among the smallholding farming communities in the Eastern Cape of South Africa.
 Comparing contact toxicity of aqueous and ethanol extracts of A. amatymbica on T.molitor, the larva was significantly more susceptible to lower concentrations of ethanol extract than aqueous extract.
 The LC50 values of ethanol extract (0.21, 0.26, 0.19%) at different time exposures (24, 48, 72 hrs.) indicate that concentrations as low as 0.125% of A. amatymbica are toxic to T. molitor.
 For aqueous extract, the LC50 values (0.41, 0.30, and 0.37%) showed that A. amatymbica could only be toxic to T. molitor at concentrations above 0.25%.
 Our result also corroborated the report of Parekh et al., (2005) [23] who found that plant extracts in organic solvents provided more consistent antimicrobial activity compared to those extracted in aqueous solvents.
-These observations are justified by the polarity of compounds obtained by each of the solvent and their inherent bioactivity.
+These observations could be justified by the polarity of compounds obtained by each of the solvent and their inherent bioactivity.

 CONCLUSION